 Ink Business Cash® Credit Card

 It’s only fitting to begin our discussion of the Chase Ink cards with the Chase Ink Business Cash® Credit Card.
-Many small business owners consider the Ink Cash a top choice for its high sign-up bonus, strong earning categories, cardmember benefits and $0 annual fee.
+Many small business owners consider the Ink Cash a top choice for its high welcome offer, strong earning categories, cardmember benefits and $0 annual fee.

-Let’s explore each of these highlights, starting with the sign-up bonus.
+Let’s explore each of these highlights, starting with the welcome offer.
 Generally, the Ink Business Cash offers a bonus of anywhere between $500 to $900 cash back issued as Chase points after you spend $3,000 to $6,000 in the first three months.
 These points can net you some amazing travel rewards, so don’t leave them on the table.

 Regarding point-earning potential, the Ink Business Cash card allows you to earn 5X points on up to $25,000 per anniversary year at office supply stores, internet, cable and phone services.
 It also offers 2X points on up to $25,000 per anniversary year at gas stations and restaurants, and 1X everywhere else.